fief-dev/docs/docs/configure/tenants.md

 Quite often, Fief needs to **send emails to your users**, like **welcome email** or **forgot password** emails.
 The layout and content of those emails can be customized, as explained in the [Email templates](./customization/email-templates.md) section.

 Of course, those emails need to be sent by a specific email address and name, the **From** part of an email.
-By default, they will be sent by the address defined globally on the Fief server, i.e. `Fief <contact@fief.dev>` on Fief Cloud.
-This may not be user-friendly for your users and it'll probably better to send emails from an email address you own matching your brand.
+By default, they will be sent by the address [defined globally on your instance](../self-hosting/environment-variables.md#email-provider).

-Fortunately, you can customize this in the **Email** tab of a tenant.
+You can however customize per tenant this in the **Email** tab of a tenant.
 Fill the **From name** and **From email** with a valid name and email address and click on **Update**.

 ![Tenant transactional emails settings from admin dashboard](/assets/images/admin-tenants-email.png)